sakshikhalode22/TelegramClone/README.md

 # TelegramClone
-This is Pixel Perfect replica of Telegram
+This is Pixel Perfect replica of Telegram Project